 You can access our wonderful private funders here.
 We would also like to thank Dublin City Council Arts Office for their support.

-We were pleased to present to you the 2022 programme artists listed below:
+The 2022 programme artists are listed below:

 I Guard Your Death.